Doubtfull/Bloom/Journal.md

 Routing the PCB was fairly easy and after I finished, I got 0 errors from DRC first try!
 I also changed the PCB design a little by adding field zones.
 It makes the PCB looks so much better!

+It wasn't until I finished wiring till I realized that my pico was too low.
+But instead I'll just make a longer hole so that the cable can reach the pico.

 ![PCB](https://github.com/Doubtfull/Bloom/blob/main/Assets/PCB.png)
 ![PCB Render](https://github.com/Doubtfull/Bloom/blob/main/Assets/PCB%203D.png)